The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Analysis

 We perform modeling with Hamiltonian Monte Carlo (HMC) using the \texttt{PyMC} package \citep{pymc5}, constructing a quadratically limb-darkened light curve with the \texttt{exoplanet} package.
 We use the No-U-Turn Sampler \citep{NUTS} with 5000 tuning steps and a subsequent 5000 draws with a target acceptance of 0.99 to limit degeneracies from modeling the pseudo stellar density \citep{Dong:2021}.
 We fit four chains simultaneously, with convergence satisfied through a Gelman-Rubin diagnostic \citep{Rhat} $\mathcal{\hat{R}}\le1.01$, as well as manual vetting of the corner plots, posterior chains and phase-folded light curve plots.

-We remove targets with unresolved period aliases, as these compromise the interpretation of the planet's eccentricity (17 targets removed), and those with $>50\%$ of samples with $b\ge0.9$, due to their highly degenerate posterior space and unconstrained radii (47 targets removed).
-374 planets are therefore used in our final eccentricity distribution.
+We remove targets with unresolved period aliases, as these compromise the interpretation of the planet's eccentricity (17 targets removed), those with $>50\%$ of samples with $b\ge0.9$, due to their highly degenerate posterior space and unconstrained radii (48 targets removed), and planets with radius uncertainties exceeding 25\% (17 removed).
+219 planets are therefore used in our final eccentricity distribution.